BCDevOps/platform-services/apps/rocketchat/readme.md

 # RocketChat

-All code related to the deployment and maintenance of a HA rocketchat instance for the BcDevExchange.
+All code related to the deployment and maintenance of a HA Rocket Chat instance for the BcDevExchange.

 ![diagram](RocketChat-MongoDB-HA-Design.png)